anwinsyras/OIBSIP_domain_task2/README.md

 -Showcased featured tour packages with engaging visuals, descriptions, and pricing.
 -Implemented a contact form to collect user queries and feedback.
 ## Steps
-1. Create a Folder
-Make a new folder on your computer where all your website files will be saved.
+1.Make a new folder on your computer where all your website files will be saved.
-2. Use a Code Editor
+2. Use visual studio code Editor
-Open a simple code editor like Notepad or VS Code.
-3. Create a Web Page
-Create a new file and name it index.html.
+3. Create a Webpage and create a new file and name it index.html.
 In this file, you will add your name, photo, skills, education, and project details.
 4. Add Sections
 Include the following in your website: